obartra/webp-jxr-middleware/README.md

 ## Contributing

-1. Commit your changes following [conventional-changelog format](https://github.com/conventional-changelog/conventional-changelog)
+1. Commit your changes with `npm run commit`
 2. Push to a new branch (e.g. `git push origin my-awesome-feature`)
 3. Create a new Pull Request